MongoDB ODBC driver Getting Started Guide

 15. Right-click the dataset, and then choose Publish model to server.

-16. Choose your the target project when prompted.
+16. Choose the target project when prompted.

 17. In the pane for your graph, double-click the GD Dataset Writer.